School admission appeals

-All admission appeals panels act independently and their decisions are binding on everyone.
-There is no further right of appeal to the panel for a place in the same academic year unless there is a significant change in circumstances.
+Decisions of an appeal panel are binding on both the parents and the school.
+There is no further right of appeal in the same academic year unless there is a significant change in circumstances.
 This would include a new medical problem or a house move where this was not known about and considered at the original appeal hearing.

 The Local Government Ombudsman can investigate complaints of maladministration.
 Parents will be given further details about this if the appeal is unsuccessful.
 Parents should complain to the Ombudsman within twelve months of when they first knew about the matter they wished to complain about.